 Respiratory therapists treat all types of patients, ranging from premature infants whose lungs are not fully developed to elderly people with lung disease.

 Source: American Association for Respiratory Care, Careers, What Is An RT?, on the Internet at http://www.aarc.org/careers/what-is-an-rt/ (visited January 19, 2018).

 Description of Degree

 The nationally accredited Respiratory Therapy professional program at Dixie State University is an admission-limited, two-year course of study leading to an Associate of Applied Science degree in Respiratory Therapy.
-Graduates from this program are eligible to become credentialed as National Board for Respiratory Care Certified or Registered Respiratory Therapists (CRT or RRT).
-These credentials allow therapists to become licensed to practice respiratory care in Utah as well as throughout the USA and Canada.

 In addition, DSU’s Respiratory Therapy program has an agreement with Boise State University for students to receive thirty more credit hours and receive a Bachelor of Science in Respiratory Therapy degree.
 All courses from Boise State are online, and there is no out of state tuition charge.

 The Respiratory Therapy professional program is admission-limited meaning that, through a competitive application process, one cohort of 14-16 students is admitted to the professional program per year.
 The start date for the program is the first day of classes of the DSU fall semester.